thelmann/P.syringae-leaf-colonization/README.md

 The best way to view the data is in the Fitness Browser
 http://fit.genomics.lbl.gov/

-This respository contains additional data: all.poolcount (the counts of reads for each strain in each sample)
+This respository contains the additional data:
+all.poolcount (the counts of reads for each strain in each sample)

 Experiments included: